rickaramirez/FM-Parameters/README.markdown

 		ScriptRequiredParameterList ( "" ) & ScriptOptionalParameterList ( "" )
 	) )

+### ScriptRequiredParameterList ( scriptNameToParse )

+Parses a script name, returning a return-delimited list of parameters required for that script, in the order they appear in the script name.
+This function assumes that the script name conforms to the FileMakerStandards.org [naming convention for scripts][2].
+This is useful to generate the argument used by the VerifyVariablesNotEmpty function to validate that all required parameters have values.
+When the scriptNameToParse parameter is empty, the function will use the current script name:

+	ScriptRequiredParameterList ( "" ) = ScriptRequiredParameterList ( Get ( ScriptName ) )

+[2]: http://filemakerstandards.org/display/cs/Script+naming "FileMakerStandards.org: Script naming"

+### VerifyVariablesNotEmpty ( nameList )

+Returns True (1) if each of the parameters in parameterNameList has been assigned to a non-empty local script variable of the same name.
+Returns False (0) if any variable defined by nameList is empty.

+	VariablesNotEmpty ( List ( "parameter1" ; "parameter2" ) )

+This is useful for verifying that each parameter required by a script has been successfully assigned before proceeding.

-## Deprecated functions
+## Legacy functions

-These functions are implemented for the sake of backwards compatibility in those solutions using the current FileMakerStandards.org functions, but their use is discouraged.
+These functions are implemented for the sake of backwards compatibility in those solutions using the current FileMakerStandards.org functions.
 These functions are all equivalent to simple combinations of other functions.
 These functions may be easier to type than the equivalent combinations of other functions, but tools like [TextExpander][], [Breevy][], and [Clip Manager][] make this a moot point.
 This approach also makes the resulting code more transparent about what logic is being applied to what data inputs, making the code more readable, especially to developers unfamiliar with the functions.

 [TextExpander]: http://smilesoftware.com/TextExpander/index.html
 [Breevy]: http://www.16software.com/breevy/